SDGreen/elwood-castle/README.md

 ## Deployment

-### How to run Spooky Spool's website code locally:
+### How to run Elwood Castle's website code locally:
 #### Setting up the code:

 #### Creating a database: